Port of Halifax receives largest vessel to date

 As of March 21, amid the COVID-19 pandemic, there have been no container vessel diversions, no container vessel arrival/departure berth congestion and no reported labour shortages among the terminals, pilots, tugs or marine traffic control.
 CN Rail is providing daily intermodal service in Canada and the U.S. Midwest.
 The Port of Halifax is working closely with the entire port community, providing COVID-19 updates via www.portofhalifax.ca/covid-19-information/.

-PSA is a leading global port group and a trusted partner to cargo stakeholders around the world.
-With flagship operations in Singapore and Antwerp, PSA’s portfolio comprises a network of over 50 coastal, rail and inland terminals in 19countries.
+PSA International (PSA) is a leading port group and trusted partner to cargo stakeholders.
+With flagship operations in Singapore and Antwerp, PSA’s global network encompasses over 50 locations in 26 countries around the world.
+The Group’s portfolio comprises 60 deepsea, rail and inland terminals, as well as affiliated businesses in distriparks, warehouses and marine services.
 Drawing on the deep expertise and experience from a diverse global team, PSA actively collaborates with its customers and partners to deliver world-class port services alongside, develop innovative cargo solutions and co-create an Internet of Logistics.
-As the partner of choice in the global supply chain, PSA is “The World’s Port of Call”.
+As the partner of choice in the global supply chain, PSA is “The World's Port of Call”.
 Visit us at www.globalpsa.com.

 About the Port of Halifax: